PCP Abuse Symptoms, Side Effects, and Addiction Treatment

 - High doses have the potential to cause convulsions and even death.

-When mixed with alcohol or benzodiazepines, the drug can cause severe respiratory depression, leading to coma and even death.
-However, because PCP reduces the person’s capacity to think rationally, other drugs are often ingested.
+When PCP is mixed with alcohol or benzodiazepines, the drug can cause severe respiratory depression, leading to coma and even death.
+Because PCP reduces a person’s capacity to think rationally, other drugs are often ingested.

-PCP is also associated with increased risk of suicide.
+PCP use is also associated with an increased risk of suicide.

 Tolerance and Addiction

 Sustained PCP abuse can lead to tolerance and addiction.
-As the person takes more and more of the drug to achieve the same effects, the risks of long-term damage are heightened.
-It has been reported to cause psychosis in persons suffering from schizophrenia and has been noted in chronic users of PCP.
+As a person takes more and more of the drug to achieve the same effects, the risks of long-term damage are heightened.
+It has been reported to cause psychosis in persons suffering from schizophrenia, as well as chronic PCP users.

 Memory loss is common, and loss of concentration and a rejection of boundaries are almost normal with continued PCP abuse.

-Ultimately, the drug can cause a complete breakdown of the person’s life.
+Ultimately, the drug can cause a complete breakdown of a person’s life.

-- In 2015, an estimated 1.2 million people aged 12 or older were current users of hallucinogens, including PCP 1.
+- In 2015, an estimated 1.2 million people aged 12 and older were current users of hallucinogens—including PCP.1

 To learn more, visit our page, PCP History and Statistics.